Account-Link/reproducible-builds-playground/README.md

 ./scripts/verify-build.sh builds/simple-det-app-YYYYMMDD-hash/build-manifest.json
 ```

-This rebuilds the container with identical parameters and confirms it matches the expected hash.
+This rebuilds the container with identical parameters (but no and confirms it matches the expected hash.

 ### 3. Test on Remote Machine
 ```bash